Introduction

 For asymmetrical graphs (like followers), results will differ significantly.

-Degree Centrality and Direction
+Degree Centrality: Measuring Direction

-CALL gds.degree.stream('actor-network', {
+CALL gds.degree.stream('actor-movie-directed', {

 orientation: 'NATURAL' // (1)

-CALL gds.degree.stream('actor-movie-network', {
+CALL gds.degree.stream('actor-movie-directed', {

 orientation: 'REVERSE' // (1)